o-p-s/command-line-dictionary-tool/README.md

 	  The program displays a synonym and ask the user to guess the word.

 	  If correct word is entered, program should tells that the word is correct.
-	  * Other(not displayed) Synonyms of the word should are accepted as correct answer.
+	  * Other(not displayed) Synonyms of the word are accepted as correct answer.

     If incorrect word is entered, program asks for
 		  - 1. try again
-			  Lets the user to enter word again
+			  Lets the user to enter word again.

 		  - 2. hint
 			  Display a hint in form of another synonym of the word, and let the user to enter word again.